 MU Health Care and the School of Medicine are working with the Sinclair School of Nursing, School of Health Professions and other schools across the University of Missouri campus to develop a strategic plan, the roadmap to help us achieve our vision.
-Kaufmann Hall, a nationally renowned consulting firm in the health care industry, is assisting with this important initiative.
+Kaufman Hall, a nationally renowned consulting firm in the health care industry, is assisting with this important initiative.

 The strategic planning process is guided by MU Health’s vision to be a leader in precision health through excellence in patient care, breakthrough research and innovative practice and education.